panacloud-modern-global-apps/full-stack-serverless-cdk/step49_ AWS IVC/README.md

 ## Setup the Streaming application !
-    copy the below information from AWS IVS console
+    Copy the below information from AWS IVS console

 - Ingest server : use as url/server key in streaming application
 - Stream key : use as streaming key / secret key